Applications now open.

-(Please note: reenactment groups and demonstrations/workshops etc will be issued a different expression of interest form).
+(Please note: reenactment groups and demonstrations/workshops etc will be issued a different expression of interest form, available now on the Entertainment page).

 There are many cost effective ways to present your stall.
 Use plenty of plain white cotton bedsheets to form throws over your stall and your table, or a woolen blanket (without patterns and checks) can be used.
 Compliment these with colourful banners to promote your stall.